Notes on the Geography of Italy: Florence: Churches

 Tombs line the nave, in this case for Galileo.

-And the villain everyone likes to hate for daring to speak the truth about the choice leaders face: success or honesty.
+And the villain everyone likes to hate for daring to speak the truth about the choice political leaders face: success or honesty.

 Stepping outside to the cloister and the Pozzi Chapel.